Becoming a Pharmacist

 Information about the education and training required to become a pharmacist in Ireland.

 To qualify as a pharmacist in Ireland, you must complete a Master's Degree in Pharmacy (MPharm) which has been accredited by the PSI.
 The MPharm is a five-year integrated master's degree.
-Currently, we accredit programmes delivered by Trinity College Dublin, the Royal College of Surgeons in Ireland and University College Cork.
 Once you have successfully completed an accredited programme, you will be eligible to apply to register as a pharmacist in Ireland.
-The MPharm is a five-year integrated master's degree that includes statutory experiential learning placements in year 4 and 5 of the programme
+The MPharm is a five-year integrated master's degree that includes statutory experiential learning placements in year 4 and 5 of the programme.

-Currently, there are three pharmacy degree programmes in Ireland which are accredited by us.
-These are offered in:
+Currently, accredited MPharm programmes in Ireland are offered in:

 Accreditation